-• Using farmer groups to deliver EAS: To make the most efficient and effective use of limited resources, EAS programs have long used community meetings, community-based organizations (CBOs), producer associations and dairy cooperatives to enhance their reach.
-Generally, fewer women than men participate (World Bank, such groups Membership or participation may be limited to land owners, one person per household, or people of a particular age group, education level, or civil status; criteria that may exclude women and other resource-poor farmers.
-Strategies to make producer association membership more equitable can include opening registration to spouses and additional members, or targeting specifically.
-In Tanzania, the Karagwe District Cooperative Union, in partnership with Twin, a UK-based fair trade organization, sets quotas for women participants at capacity-building workshops: 40-45% are women (Chan, 2010).
+• Using farmer groups to deliver EAS: To make the most efficient and effective use of limited resources, EAS programs have long used meetings, community community-based organizations (CBOs), producer associations and dairy cooperatives to enhance their reach.
+Generally, fewer women than men participate in such groups (World Bank, 2010).
+Membership or participation may be limited to land owners, one person per household, or people of a particular age group, education level, or civil status; criteria that may exclude women and other resource-poor farmers.
+Strategies to make producer association membership more equitable can include opening registration to spouses and additional family members, or targeting women specifically.
+In Tanzania, the Karagwe District Cooperative Union, partnership with Twin, a UK-based fair trade organization, quotas for sets participants at capacity-building workshops: 40-45% are women (Chan, 2010).
 Modifying the membership criteria of some groups may require advocacy and approval at the community, district, or state levels.
 However, even when women participate, gender norms may prevent them from speaking out in the presence of men, and they are often excluded from leadership positions due to biases about their skills (World Bank, 2010).
 It may be more effective in some places to work through existing women's groups with their information-sharing networks.
 Extension officers should ascertain which mode of delivery will work best in a particular context (Box 3).